virtual-labs/exp-linear-map-equation-dei/experiment/aim.md

-To understand consistency and solutions set of linear map equations.
+To understand consistency and solutions of linear map equations.